intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 ﻿# IntelligentPlant.IndustrialAppStore.Templates

-This project defines [Industrial App Store](https://appstore.intelligentplant.com) templates for Visual Studio 2022 and the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command.
+This project defines [Industrial App Store](https://appstore.intelligentplant.com) templates for Visual Studio 2022, Visual Studio 2019, and the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command.

-> Unlike previous versions of Visual Studio, templates installed by `dotnet new` command are also visible in Visual Studio 2022.
+> Templates installed using the `dotnet new` command are also visible in Visual Studio 2022 and Visual Studio 2019 (v16.9 or later).

 # Installing Templates